Windowed envelope

-A windowed envelope is a conventional envelope with a plastic (typically film or BOPS Bi-oriented polystyrene films) window to allow the recipient's address to be printed on the paper contained within.
+A windowed envelope is a conventional envelope with a transparent (typically PET or BOPS Bi-oriented polystyrene plastic film) window to allow the recipient's address to be printed on the paper contained within.

 History

 Americus F. Callahan of Chicago, Illinois, in the United States, received the first patent for a windowed envelope on 10 June 1902.
-Originally called the "outlook envelop", the patent initially anticipated using thin rice paper as the transparent material forming the window, though this material has since been replaced by clear plastics.
+Originally called the "outlook envelop", the patent initially anticipated using thin Washi paper as the transparent material forming the window.
+That material was soon replaced by glassine and by the end of the century, clear plastics; some uses omit the film entirely, leaving an open cut-out.
 The design has otherwise remained nearly unchanged.

 The design and patent letter were completed on 15 November 1901, with the patent filing occurring on 9 December 1901.
 The United States patent number for Callahan's design is 701,839.

 Callahan specifically recommended the use of Manila paper, which is considerably cheaper than thicker writing paper and also provides an opaque background for secure covering of the letter within.
 Callahan also recommends the use of black paper, which would likewise provide an opaque background whilst simultaneously increasing the contrast with the white address blocks.